IHE/ITI.Topologies/topologies.md

 The Initiating and Responding Gateway Actors are used by IHE in a variety of cross community integration profiles, including XCPD, XCA, and XCDR.

-These concepts are explained further in [section 3.3 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#33-federated-discovery-and-retrieve).
+These concepts are explained further in [Section 3.3 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#33-federated-discovery-and-retrieve).

 ### 1.3.6 Proxy